Holly's Heroes: episode guide

 Episode 11

-NZ: June 18, 2005
+New Zealand: June 18, 2005

-Aus: August 12, 2005
+Australia: August 12, 2005

 When Johnno takes Emily to her ballet class, he thinks he has found a major basketball talent in the shape of leaping Hamish Moore.
 But after Hamish slam-dunks himself, a horrified Johnno is forced to dance in his place at the upcoming concert.
 Meanwhile, Nick's entry in the Regional School's Art Competition reveals the secret of his animosity towards Joel.